-As far as actual dollars and cents goes, the prices for their 10ml bottles of essential oils range from $5.99 on the low end to $59.99 on the high end, based on a scan of the 104 total 10ml products that I saw on their website.
+As far as actual dollars and cents goes, the prices for their 10ml bottles of essential oils range from $5.99 on the low end to $59.99 on the high end, based on a scan of the 103 total 10ml products (essential oils and essential oil blends) that I saw on their website.

 As I’ve mentioned before, these prices will vary based on the type of plant that you’re getting the oil from, as it is far more difficult to extract essential oils from some plants versus others.
 This keeps the prices quite accessible for most people, but it should be noted that Plant Guru offers larger-sized 30ml bottles for those who are ready to commit more up-front money for a longer-lasting bottle.

-Now to be honest with you, I had never heard of African Black Soap until recently, and I can tell you that it is a great product (not specifically their one as I have not tried it).
-It is designed to address all kinds of skin conditions including psoriasis, eczema and other skin irritations.
+Now to be honest with you, I had never heard of African Black Soap until a few years ago and I can tell you that it is a great product (not specifically their one as I have not tried it).
+It is supposedly designed to address all kinds of skin conditions including psoriasis, eczema and other skin irritations.
 Plant Guru also offers various gift sets that feature bundles of essential oils, carrier oils and incense sticks.